 So the practice of yoga does maintain, improve health and fitness, but it is also remedial and restorative.
 A more remedial or restorative practice can be very beneficial in case of injuries or chronic health issues, to support healing or prevent further deterioration.
 Studies have shown that specific yoga practices can help with lowering high blood pressure, asthma, heart conditions, arthritis, weight loss, decreasing cholesterol and blood sugar level to name a few.

-Yoga is in essence therapeutic and it reaches to us on all occasions.
+You will always feel better after a purposeful yoga practice because yoga is in essence therapeutic and it reaches to us on all occasions.
 It picks you up when you are low or sad, it enhances your spirit when you are in the right frame of mind, happy and healthy all-is-good type of feeling, it assists in your healing process when you are sick, it appeases your mind when you are excited, angry, frustrated and it brings inner peace during challenging times.
-You will always feel better after a purposeful yoga practice!

 Yoga is a discipline and once instilled will guide us through the stages of our life; childhood, teenagehood and adulthood going through puberty, childbearing, parenthood, from youth to aging.
 The reason why yoga can benefit us as we go through our lives is because it is a tool that can be used according to our state of being.
 We can change the practice to suit our needs; at times dynamic and at other times more passive and restorative, and when the body is injured, a therapeutic practice.
 So no matter how you are feeling, it is always the right time to practice!